Nexis Uni (formerly LexisNexis Academic) is the easiest source to use for current federal law "on the books" -

 Nexis Uni (formerly LexisNexis Academic) is the easiest source to use for current federal case law "on the books" -

-When looking at a court opinon in Nexis Uni, check the right side of the screen for Nexis's Shepardizing service (for the Shepard's service offered by Nexis).
-Shepard's helps you find background of your case, as well as other materials you might consider for the "law in action" part of the assignment.
+When looking at a court opinion in Nexis Uni, check the right side of the screen for Nexis's Shepardizing service.
+Shepard's is a citator, and helps you find background of your case, as well as other materials you might consider for the "law in action" part of the assignment.
 Also, check the icons next to the name of the case for their description in the Shepards box.
 Additional information on the case is also provided:

 Statutes - often simply called laws - in the federal system are laws created by Congress.
 They are organized into "codified" law and published as the United States Code.
 The current U.S.C. represents the federal "law on the books" in effect now.